Skip to content

 How does DAX 40 open interest compare across exchanges?

-DAX 40 (DAX) open interest is broken down by exchange in the chart above, showing the total value of outstanding DAX derivative contracts on each platform.
+The DAX 40 (DAX) open-interest chart shows the total value of outstanding DAX derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the DAX long/short ratio indicate?